nebula-labs-xyz/protocol-docs/README.md

 You need to hold 20_000 governance tokens to be able to run liquidations on the Lendefi Protocol.

 ## Running tests

-This is a foundry repository.
-To get more information visit [Foundry](https://github.com/foundry-rs/foundry/blob/master/foundryup/README.md).
-You must have foundry installed.

-## Running tests